uroslates/url.i18n/README.md

   angular.module('myApplication', ['url.i18n'])

 With this you're good to go with using this module for i18n support within your application.
 The only thing to do is change your templates and global controller to be able to switch languages.
-Check out **example** folder for an example.
+Check out **example** folder for an example (deployed [here](http://uroslates.github.io/url.i18n/example/)).

 ### Additional configuration